 Remote workers love staying at home and don’t opt to travel much for work.
-However, 2022 will continue to see an increase in remote workers choosing to work from remote locations other than their home.
-This trend is then going to result in an increase in revenue for hotels and AirBnB like rental venues.
+However, 2022 will continue to see an increase in remote workers choosing to work from remote locations other than their homes.
+This trend is then going to result in an increase in revenue for hotels and AirBnB-like rental venues.

 This is such a perfect way to mix up your work week and recharge your batteries at the same time.
 What could be more perfect than renting a beach house for a week where you work by a large bay window overlooking the ocean by day and then go for a walk on the beach at sunset?

-- More remote workers working from locations other than their homes.
+- More remote workers work from locations other than their homes.

 - An increase in remote workers renting out hotel rooms and using AirBnB-like rentals.

 - Working at the beach for a week.
 Who’d say no?

 - 30% of U.S. workers value being able to choose their work location over an increase in vacation time.
 (PR Newswire, 2019)

 2. Improved home (office) environment